 Don't feel like just because you have your checking and savings account with ABC Bank that you need to open a certificate of deposit (CD), for example, with the same financial institution as well.
 Instead, you would be better off seeing which banks offer the best CD rates and go from there.

-Best Bank Account Bonus Promotions in June 2024
+Best Bank Account Bonus Promotions in November 2024

 Likewise, if you're looking for a high-yield savings account to save money for a short-term savings goal, you'd be better off comparing offers and seeing which banks have the best high-yield savings account deals.
-In some cases, you may be able to find bank bonuses and promotions that you can earn when you open a new bank account — and even good offers for small business checking accounts
+In some cases, you may be able to find bank bonuses and promotions that you can earn when you open a new bank account — and even good offers for small business checking accounts.

 Bottom Line